Adding a Driver to Insurance

 You live with a high-risk driver

 If someone with a poor driving record or no insurance lives with you and uses your car, you must add them or formally exclude them.
 Not listing them could make you financially responsible if they cause an accident, and your insurer might deny the claim completely.
-Adding drivers makes sure everyone is covered, prevents policy cancellation, and often costs less than maintaining separate policies.
+Adding drivers makes sure everyone is covered, prevents policy cancellation, and costs less than maintaining separate policies.

 How Much Does Adding a Driver to Insurance Cost?